CyberD.org

 While the number of null websites greatly cut down on the total number of sites available, there are still more good websites than you will be able to visit in a lifetime, much less partake in all the useful resources or services of.
 What a waste, right?

-There is a lot of ambition involved in the making of net.
+There is a lot of ambition involved in the making of the net.
 Along with a lot of nothing there's also a lot of creativity scattered out across its massive surface.
 Though you probably stumble over many great sites now and then in your venture across cyberspace there are doubtlessly a lot of places you would like to visit that you don't know about yet, places still left undiscovered.
 But how do you filter the good from the bad?
 The useful from the needless?

 The world has been mapped.
 You know the continents, the seas, many of the countries, probably even countless cities around the globe.
 On the net there is still much white space, still a lot of new domains popping up all over the place.
 The progress is not confined to a certain space and thanks to the never-ending expansion taking part there is no map.
 You rely on tools (like Google) to find what you are looking for, and even then the results are ultimately dictated by of the tool.